unepwcmc/BlueForests/README.md

 ### Seeds

-Countries, Roles and Users are created by launching `bundle exec rake db:seed`, after creating the BlueForest database, and launching the migrations.
+Countries, Roles and Users are created by launching `bundle exec rake db:seed`, after creating the BlueForests database, and launching the migrations.

-The `seeds.rb` file includes the creation of a user for every country-role combination, generating users like `super_admin@blueforest.io`, or `project_participant@spain.blueforest.io`.
-The password for all these users is `blueforest`.
+The `seeds.rb` file includes the creation of a user for every country-role combination, generating users like `super_admin@blueforests.io`, or `project_participant@spain.blueforests.io`.
+The password for all these users is `blueforests`.

 NB: Users are only created in the `development`, `test`, and `staging` environments.
 Seeding the database in the `production` environment will only create countries and roles.